-All of the Company's assets are located in Australia and the Company may contract with international parties.
+All of the Company's assets are presently located in Australia however the Company may contract with international parties from time to time.
 It may be difficult or impossible to enforce judgments obtained in overseas courts predicated upon the civil liability provisions of the securities laws of those countries.